-2020 2019 2018
+2021 2020 2019

-Discount rate 3.35% 4.07% 3.68%
+Discount rate 2.49 % 3.35 % 4.07 %

-Expected long-term return on plan assets 6.50% 7.00% 7.00%
+Expected long-term return on plan assets 5.00 % 6.50 % 7.00 %

 In determining the long-term expected return on plan assets, we consider our related investment guidelines, our expectations of long-term rates of return by asset category, our target asset allocation weighting and historical rates of return and volatility for equity and fixed income investments.
 The investment strategy for plan assets is to control and manage investment risk through diversification among asset classes, investment managers/funds and investment styles.
-The plans' investment guidelines have been designed to meet the intended objective that plan assets earn at least nominal returns equal to or in excess of the plans' liability growth rate.
+The plans' investment guidelines have been designed to meet the intended objective that plan assets earn at least nominal returns equal to or more than the plans' liability growth rate.
 In consideration of the current average age of the plans' participants, the investment guidelines are based upon an investment horizon of at least 10 years.
+We completed an evaluation of the plans' asset allocation and liabilities with assistance from an independent outside consultant.
+As a result, with the plans well-funded and no active employees continuing to accrue service cost or otherwise eligible to receive plan benefits, we reallocated the plan assets to better match the plan liabilities.
+Accordingly, we allocated a higher percentage of the plan assets to long-duration fixed income investments, thereby reducing equity exposure risk and mitigating the unfavorable impacts of interest rate volatility.
+This reallocation resulted in a reduction to the expected long-term return on plan assets.